Your session will timeout due to inactivity, please choose to continue your session if you’d would like to continue.

-Local drivers tend to be unruly and visitors often find driving a bit stressful - especially if they don't understand the road signs.
 Taxis are plentiful, identifiable by a yellow sign on the roof, and can be hailed in the street, ordered by telephone or hired outside hotels and the main places of interest.
 Taxis are metered and charge more late at night and on Saturdays and public holidays.
 Passengers should make sure the taxi driver turns the meter on at the start of a journey.

-Shared taxis (sheruts) are another popular form of transport, travelling fixed routes and usually costing about the same as a bus.
-Passengers can get on and off when they need to, though drivers (and fellow passengers) can be impatient when it comes to delays.
+Local drivers tend to be unruly and visitors often find driving a bit stressful, especially if they don't understand the road signs.
 The old city area is compact enough to explore on foot, and this is certainly the most interesting way to get around.

 The mountaintop fortress of Masada (sometimes spelled Massada) is one of Israel's most popular and remarkable tourist attractions.
 Situated in the Judean Desert and overlooking the Dead Sea, this site is where 967 Jewish Zealots rose against Rome in 66 AD, taking their own lives when defeat seemed inevitable.
 King Herod built the ancient fortress they defended against Roman siege.
 Visitors can still explore the ruins of ancient structures and palaces, and see the remains of the most complete Roman siege system in the world.
 The Roman camps, siege wall and ramp are still clearly visible.
 Masada is a UNESCO World Heritage Site and a place of profound interest for military-history buffs.

 Bethlehem is just six miles (10km) south of Jerusalem, and is a major tourist attraction for pilgrims and visitors alike.
 Reputed to be the birthplace of Jesus, the town is charming despite its tourist-centred commercialism.
 The Church of the Nativity is the focal point for visitors, and is erected over the site of Jesus' birthplace.
 Bethlehem is also a wonderful place to see a variety of monasteries that represent different Christian denominations.
 Christmas is celebrated on three separate dates in accordance with the Catholic Church calendar, the Eastern calendar followed by the Armenians, and the Julian calendar followed by the Greek Orthodox and Eastern churches.

 The Makhtesh Ramon (Ramon Crater) is a fascinating geological site in Israel's Negev Desert.
 Located about 53 miles (85km) south of Be'er Sheva, it owes its form to millions of years of erosion and weathering following the ocean's withdrawal, rather than a meteor impact.
 These days, the vast crater is housed within Ramon National Park: one of Israel's most popular ecotourism destinations.
 Shaped like an elongated heart, the crater is a magnificent sight and a powerful reminder of the region's incredible age.
 A variety of indigenous plants and animals populate the area, including the Nubian ibex, striped hyena, Arabian leopard and Dorcas gazelle.

 No direct flights from Heathrow to this Destination